-DEER METROPARK < C DATE Insid e/F ossibl e // Outsid le/P ossib le // Domestic .
-Mill Creek ~1660 Ac 17 Feb 00 255 1 34+ 11 42 1 0 11 N/A
+METROPARK DEER DATE Inside/Possible // Outside/Possible // Domestic Mill Creek ~1660 Ac ₩7 Feb 00 255 / 34+ // 42 / 0 // N/A

 Analysis Notes

 Mill Creek MetroPark

 The Mill Creek MetroPark is located in Canfield, Ohio.
 The 1660 acre park straddles US Highway 224 (W. Canfield Poland Road).
 The park is principally deciduous woods with a golf course north of the highway.
 The deer thermal signatures were generally well contrasting with the background and I estimate the count to be 80 to 90% accurate.
 This accuracy number is subjective, based on conditions during the flight and my experience with other counts under varying circumstances, as well as the level of difficulty in analyzing the infrared imagery during post-processing.
 There were a number of distractions to accurate deer counting, however, such as snow cover with deer scratchings and deer bedding down areas.
 These feeding and bedding marks are typically the size of a deer and are closely grouped.
 The feeding marks are usually in open ground, while bedding areas are often in wooded areas.
 When snow covered ground is disturbed by these activities, the relatively warmer underlying ground shows through and mimics a deer's thermal signature.
 The strength, or brightness, of the feeding or sleeping spot's thermal signature is usually weaker than an active deer but can be quite similar to a quiescent deer.
 On the accompanying map, such spots are gray in color and represent a 'possible' deer.
 The count began at 2320 on the 7th and ended one hour and twenty minutes later at 0040, 8 February.
 On the accompanying maps (north and south section of the park) a deer is marked as a red dot, while a gray dot indicates a possible deer or a place where a deer scratched for food or bedded down in the snow.
 These gray dots should be given little weight when considering the number of deer in the park.